diskuto/diskuto-api/examples/full-stack/README.md

 2. Install [podman-compose].

    Note: Docker and docker-compose might work here, but I'm testing this with Podman, so YMMV.
-   TODO: Try Colima on mac to use standard Docker commands.

 3. Build/download all images:
    `./compose build`